b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 If we're going to frame the Word of Wisdom as divine inspiration for general health, prolonging life & longevity...
 Can you imagine if God had revealed germ theory *decades* before [Louis Pasteur](https://en.wikipedia.org/wiki/Louis_Pasteur) or [Robert Koch](https://en.wikipedia.org/wiki/Robert_Koch) researched it?

 Imagine if God had revealed how to sanitize and purify water, rather than calling contemporary health advice divinely appointed.
 Imagine what impact that would have had on other pioneers and frontiersmen!
 Trail guides wouldn't return to the Missouri River talking about those religious recluses out west, they'd come back and say "they've got no cholera or malaria!
 Get this, their prophet of God said that if you *boil* the water first, it doesn't make you sick! *And they're right*!"
-Mormonism would have a reputation for scientific progress and divine inspiration, rather than being "those weirdo polygamists."
+Mormonism would have a reputation for scientific progress and divine inspiration, rather than being "those weirdo [[Polygamy|polygamists]]."

 &nbsp;

-If God really intended to give the Saints a code of health— one that would prevent death and disease— God would have advised on the necessity and methodology of sanitizing water, advising on hygiene, and quarantining sick persons.
-God could have dispelled the theory of miasma, but did not.
+If God really intended to give the Saints a code of health—one that would prevent death and disease—God would have advised on the necessity and methodology of sanitizing water, advising on hygiene, and quarantining sick persons.
+God could have dispelled the [theory of miasma](https://en.wikipedia.org/wiki/Miasma_theory), but did not.
 Instead, pioneers experienced [cholera](https://www.churchofjesuschrist.org/study/history/topics/zions-camp-camp-of-israel?id=p5&lang=eng#p5), [smallpox](https://www.churchofjesuschrist.org/study/friend/2008/04/a-necklace-for-mama?id=p6-p7&lang=eng#p6), typhoid fever ([1](https://www.churchofjesuschrist.org/study/ensign/1975/05/faithful-laborers?id=p22&lang=eng#p22), [2](https://www.churchofjesuschrist.org/study/friend/1980/07/george-albert-smith-1870-1951?id=p1-p3&lang=eng#p1)), [influenza & pneumonia](https://www.churchofjesuschrist.org/study/liahona/2021/04/eur-eng-local-pages/local-news-002?id=p10&lang=eng#p10), [scarlet fever](https://www.churchofjesuschrist.org/study/history/saints-v2/part-2/12-their-faces-are-zionward?id=p12&lang=eng#p12), [malaria, tuberculosis, and scurvy](https://www.churchofjesuschrist.org/study/ensign/2019/09/03-word-and-will-of-the-lord?id=p35&lang=eng#p35), all happening well after 1833.
 And it *could have all been prevented* if God's law of health had more meaningful information than "you should [eat meat sometimes, but grain](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/89?id=p12-p15&lang=eng#p12) the rest of the time."

 But, no, *hot drinks* are the problem.
 "Actually," says God, "*don't* boil your water.
 Instead, I'll disallow 'strong drinks,' and not clarify any specifics ever again."